deronaldi/7-card-poker-hands-probability/README.md

 # Probability-Counter
 Count the probability of cards combination in a 7-card hands

-is an honor assignment by UCSC "C for Everyone: Structured Programming" by professor Ira Pohl.
+is an honor assignment in UCSC "C for Everyone: Structured Programming" course by professor Ira Pohl.